timoschick/pet/README.md

 ## 🔧 Setup

+Install all requirements by running `conda env create -f environment.yml`.

-All requirements for PET can be found in `requirements.txt`.
-You can install all required packages with `pip install -r requirements.txt`.
+~~All requirements for PET can be found in `requirements.txt`.
+You can install all required packages with `pip install -r requirements.txt`.~~

 ## 💬 CLI Usage